iamjosephmj/learn-rx/readme.md

 ## Heads up

 <p>Hey What's up everybody.
-I am Joseph James, In this project you can get a heads up to Rx-kotlin and use it in your Android Apps.
+Reactive programming has become almost a standard in the development of Android apps, as Kotlin already is.
+Combining the reactive paradigm with Kotlin development can help developers to keep a clean architecture in their apps in a easy way.
+I had given a try to sketch out certain materials in this repo that can help you to get a better perspective of understanding on the basics of RxKotlin and a handful of its important operators.

 ## Table of contents